Rome

 Hotel services

-Non-smoking roomsFitness centreFacilities for disabled guestsRestaurantRoom serviceFree Wi-FiSpa and wellness centreWi-Fi available throughout
+Non-smoking roomsFitness centreFacilities for disabled guestsRestaurantRoom serviceFree Wi-FiSpa and wellness centreWi-Fi available everywhere

 08